Ahmed78613/story-project/README.md

 ### Wins

-- - Learnt how to use Login Authentication packages
+- Learnt how to use Login Authentication packages.
-- - First time using MongoDb
+- First time using MongoDb.
-- - Dark Mode & Logout Functionality
+- Dark Mode & Logout Functionality.

 ### Challenges

-- - Setting up Authentication with jwt
+- Setting up Authentication with jwt.
-- - Connecting frontend and backend
+- Connecting frontend and backend.
+- Errors occurring with seeing changes depending on browser.

 ### Links